OpenSourceEBike/Automatic_Switch_Anti_spark_JBD_BMS/README.md

 **What:** a small DIY board that automatically switches ON the [popular JBD BMS](https://jiabaidabms.com/), effectively switching ON the EBike/EScooter, when there is motion / vibration.
 Automatically switches OFF the BMS after a timeout without motion, like 20 minutes (configured).<br>

-Avoids the need to install a mechanical switch and also adds the safe timeout that automatically switchs OFF the EBike/EScooter.
+Avoids the need to install a mechanical switch and also adds the safe timeout that automatically switches OFF the EBike/EScooter.

 On the next picture, the green board is the JBD BMS and the other small purple and blue board, is the DIY automatic switch board:<br>
 [<img src=documentation/board_05.jpg width=400>](documentation/board_05.jpg)

 ## Features ##
-* **Switch ON the EBike/EScooter by shaking:** JBD BMS switchs ON when there is motion of the EBike/EScooter.
+* **Switches ON the EBike/EScooter by detection motion:** JBD BMS switches ON when there is motion of the EBike/EScooter.
-* **Automatic switch OFF the EBike/EScooter:** JBD BMS switchs OFF after a custom timeout like 30 minutes, when there is no more motion.
+* **Automatic switches OFF the EBike/EScooter:** JBD BMS switches OFF after a custom timeout like 30 minutes, when there is no more motion.
 * **[Ultra low power](https://learn.adafruit.com/deep-sleep-with-circuitpython/power-consumption):** espected to use only 0.007 watts when JBD BMS is switched OFF (will take 8 years to discharge a 500Wh battery).
 * **Cheap and easy to DIY:** costs 5€ in materials and needs only soldering 8 wires.
 * **Wireless communication with other boards (planned, optional):** an EBike/EScooter main board can communicate by wireless and switch OFF immediatly the JBD BMS.